aftershavetf2/TF2Monitor/README.md

   - Number of TF2 hours
   - VAC bans etc.

 Players marked are saved in playerlist.json.
-The format is based on TF2BD file format but only the SteamID -> flags section are used, and flags for Awesome(soft-friendship) and Bot are added.
+The format is based on TF2BD file format but only the SteamID -> flags section are used, and flags for Cool(soft-friendship) and Bot are added.

 # Screenshot